Hamamatsu Chūnagon Monogatari: Authorship

-Authorship of the tale has been traditionally ascribed to Sugawara no Takasue no musume, the author of Sarashina Nikki.
-The tale was probably finished from the 1060s to the 1070s, and no copies of the first chapter exist.
+Authorship of the tale has been traditionally ascribed to 'Takasue's daughter', the author of Sarashina Nikki.
+The tale was probably completed between the 1060s and the 1070s, and no copies of the first chapter exist.

 Reception

 The Mumyōzōshi, written by a female author between 1200 and 1202, which critiques various Heian tales, criticises the tale for the too-soon rebirth of the Hoyang Consort into the human world, when a person born into a heavenly realm is meant to remain there for a long time.

-Unlike The Tale of Genji and Sagoromo Monogatari, Hamamatsu Chūnagon Monogatari does not pay much attention to the seasons or "the atmosphere of the time of day".
+Unlike The Tale of Genji and Sagoromo Monogatari, Hamamatsu Chūnagon Monogatari pays little attention to the seasons or "the atmosphere of the time of day".

-Shūichi Katō describes the plot as "totally divorced from reality", due to its use of dreams.
+Shūichi Katō describes the plot as "totally divorced from reality" because of its use of dreams.
 Dreams are a staple plot device in Heian tales, and they are an especially important part of the plot in Hamamatsu Chūnagon Monogatari.
 The author's use of dreams "suggests considerable sophistication of narrative technique" to Harries.

-Katō criticises the characterisation, saying that the events are so unusual that the characters "become puppets", buffeted around by the author.
+Katō criticizes the characterization, saying that the events are so unusual that the characters "become puppets", buffeted around by the author.
 In one example, Katō found it "difficult to the point of impossibility" to guess the emotions of the Hamamatsu Chunagon on meeting his reborn father.
 Videen also criticises the characterisation – Hamamatsu Chunagon Monogatari takes place over six years, not a lifetime, as in Genji, but even so she considers the character of the Hamamatsu Chunagon to be "much the same" at the close of the tale as at the beginning, and the female characters to be "flat".

-The relationships in Hamamatsu have parallels in Genji - the love triangle between the Chunagon, the Yoshino Princess and the Crown Prince is like that between Kaoru, Ukifune and Prince Niou.
+The relationships in Hamamatsu have parallels in Genji - the love triangle between the Chunagon, the Yoshino Princess and the Crown Prince is like that between Kaoru, Ukifune and Prince Niō.
 Also, for the Chunagon, the Yoshino Princess is a replacement love for the Hoyang Consort, her close relative.
-This is similar to Genji's relationship with Murasaki, after his relationship with her aunt Fujitsubo.
-The Hoyang Consort's uneasy relationship with other consorts of the Chinese Emperor is considered similar to the relationship between the Kiritsubo Consort, Genji's mother, and the other consorts of the Emperor.
+This is similar to Hikaru Genji's relationship with Murasaki, after his relationship with her aunt, Fujitsubo.
+The Hoyang Consort's uneasy relationship with the other consorts of the Chinese Emperor is considered similar to that between the Kiritsubo Consort, Genji's mother, and the Emperor's other consorts.
 Several monogatari motifs are present in the tale.
-The author of the Mumyozoshi considers these familiar motifs as satisfying, although later generations would consider these derivative.
+The author of the Mumyozoshi considers these familiar motifs as satisfying, although later generations would consider them derivative.

 Although the tale is considered less accomplished than The Tale of Genji, it illuminates the way Japanese literature developed after The Tale of Genji.